 Heavy traffic can increase the risk of a collision during specific hours of the day.
 They tend to cause severe crashes, too: An 18-wheeler’s large size and weight can reduce its ability to maneuver around other vehicles.

 If you find yourself hurt after a crash, you have the option to start a claim.
 You can get money to help cover the bills.
-A lawyer can work to get you the results you need.
+An Arlington car accident lawyer can work to get you the results you need.

 Stewart J. Guss has experience when it comes to truck accidents.
 We commit to helping our clients get every cent they deserve in a settlement.
 We can answer every question you may have.